igotshotman/OSBuddy-source/README.md

 ## Usage
 A small word on the usage, just so you can get the maximum out of the client.
 When installed, you can run either of three applications as you would normally run any application.
+A configuration file is installed in `/etc/xdg/runescape`.
+You can copy it to `XDG_CONFIG_HOME` (usually `~/.config/`) and edit it to change the behaviour of the client.

+	$ mkdir -p ~/.config/runescape
+	$ cp /etc/xdg/runescape/settings.conf ~/.config/runescape/settings.conf

 ## ToDo
 * improve makefile